arizvo/API_Homework/README.md

 Note: Remember to avoid sharing your personal credentials on GitHub repositories

+- user should have valid credentials in order to run this collection

 - The .txt file (API_data_extraction_sample) needed for creating the Data Extraction Report is added to repository, and needs to be saved in the Postman/files directory.

+- For several recived error messages, I found that displayed text is not properly describing actual state of the respond.
+According to that I suggested appropriate messages in comments.